JonnyKong/UCLA-CS130-Software-Engineering/README.md

 ### Logging

-Although logging is not shown in the chart above, it is used in basically every file to record some important steps of the server. logger.h contains the schema of the logger class.
+Although logging is not shown in the chart above, it is used in basically every file to record some important steps of the server. `logger.h` contains the schema of the logger class.
 It adopts singleton design pattern to make sure there is only one running instance of the logger.
 The logger has a specific method for different level the of severity and it has a specific logging function for HTTP request.

+`void logTraceHTTPrequest(request http_request, tcp::socket& m_socket);`

+This method above the signature for logging HTTP class.

 ### HTTP Folder
 This folder contains several classes related to HTTP (not shown on the graph):